sensorium/Mozzi/README.md

   - EXTERNAL_DAC_VIA_I2S: Output is sent to and external DAC (such as a PT811), digitally coded.
 This is the only mode that supports STEREO_HACK.
 It also need the least processing power.
 - Do note that the ESP8266 pins can output less current than the other supported CPUs.
 The maximum is 12mA, with a recommendation to stay below 6mA.
   - WHEN CONNECTING A HEADPHONE, DIRECTLY, USE APPROPRIATE CURRENT LIMITING RESISTORS.
+- The audio output resolution is always 16 bits on this platform, _internally_.
+Thus, in updateAudio, you should scale your output samples to a full 16 bit range.
+The actual output bittiness cannot easily be quantified, due to PDM coding.
 - TODO: Random seeding
+- TODO: fight code ugliness